ONSdigital/sdg-theme/README.md

-# Sustainable Development Goals (SDGs) Website Theme
+# Sustainable Development Goals (SDG) Reporting Platform

-This Jekyll theme is designed to work with the SDGs national reporting platform.

-## Installation

-It is assumed this theme is being used via the `remote_theme` setting from a separate Jekyll site repository.
+This is a platform for collecting and disseminating data for the Sustainable Development Goal global indicators.

 ## Documentation

-See the [docs folder](docs/overview.md) for more information.
+See the [docs folder](docs/index.md) for more information.